Chapter 11

 "I do.
 I'm really very glad you're here.
 Why did you take so much trouble to come and visit me?"

-"Because I have a little present for you," Luke said in a mysterious voice, "I want you to remember every day that you have to stay here, what promise I made."
+"Because I have a present for you," Luke said in a mysterious voice, "I want you to remember every day as long as you have to stay here, what promise I made."

 Liane looked amazed at the wooden, dark green, flat square box he took from his breast pocket.